hemendumaji/Terraform-Mini-Project/README.md

-To help you with the "Hello, World" Terraform example on AWS, I'll provide a detailed breakdown of each step, including the code you'll need in the `main.tf` file.
-This simple example will create an EC2 instance on AWS using Terraform.

 ### Step 1: Install Terraform

 Ensure Terraform is installed on your machine.
 If it's not installed yet, you can follow the [official installation guide](https://learn.hashicorp.com/tutorials/terraform/install-cli).